jhudson8/react-backbone/README.md

 modelIndexErrors
 --------------
 Mixin that exposes a ```modelIndexErrors``` method which returns model validation errors in a standard format.
 This is meant to be overridden if a different format is desired.  to do so, use the mixin ```replace``` method using [react-mixin-manager](https://github.com/jhudson8/react-mixin-manager).
+See ```modelFieldValidator``` for details on the expected response format.

 modelChangeListener